Department of Geography and Planning

 Students may be admitted to the combined degree program at the beginning of their junior year, or after the successful completion of 56 credits.
 A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration.
 Students will be admitted upon the recommendation of the Graduate Admissions Committee of the department.

-Bachelor of Arts in Interdisciplinary Studies with a faculty-initiated concentration in Urban Studies and Planning
+Bachelor of Arts in Urban Studies and Planning

 General Program B.A.: a minimum of 36 credits including: